Alfakynz/No-More-Popups/README.md

 - Remove resource pack warning
 - Remove multiplayer warning
 - Remove experimental world warning
+- Remove advancements messages in chat (disabled by default)
 - Settings to configure which pop-ups appear

 ## 🔄 Versions and Modloader

-- 1.20 and higher
+- Minecraft 1.20 and higher
-- Fabric
+- Fabric 0.16.4 and higher

 ## 📦 Installation